lukaszkups/lukaszkups-old/content/blog/0023_nokia_lumia_735_review.md

 PS.

-This review took me about 3 months to finish because of huge amount of other work in free time - I have many draft posts which still need couple improvements, but I hope I'll be able to publish articles more frequently.
+This review took me about 3 months to finish because of huge amount of other tasks - fortunately I have many draft posts which still need couple improvements, but I hope I'll be able to publish articles more frequently again.

 -- ł.